kakiCoder511/kakiCoder511/README.md

 📬 Open to junior dev roles, especially in creative tech / AI / UX innovation

 ---
+🧪 Tech stack & skills
+I'm confident working with JavaScript, React, Express, and PostgreSQL — and I’m currently building full-stack apps using MVC architecture and Test-Driven Development (TDD).
+I enjoy solving problems with both logic and empathy.

 ## 🧡 A bit more about me